Building async batch processors for cold chain data lakes

 except Exception as e:

-# should bound retries by monitoring deque depth.
+# on deque depth.

 logger.error("Data lake write failed for %s: %s; re-buffering batch", key, e)